 Donnie Darko doesn't get along too well with his family, his teachers, and his classmates; but he does manage to find a sympathetic friend in Gretchen, who agrees to date him.
 He has a compassionate psychiatrist, who discovers hypnosis is the means to unlock hidden secrets.
 His other companion may not be a true ally.
 Donnie has a friend named Frank, a large bunny which only Donnie can see.
 When an engine falls off a plane and destroys his bedroom, Donnie is not there.
-Both the event, and Donnie's escape, seem to have been caused by supernatural events.
-Donnie's mental illness, if such it is, may never allow him to find out for sure.Written by
+Both the event, and Donnie's escape, seem to have been caused by supernatural events.Written by

 3 of 3 people found this review helpful.

 Was this review helpful to you?